The Most Unwelcome News of All

 He was an average student, never showing any real interest in academic work or sport.
 I did not mind this as I figured that one day he would find his passion and strength and take off from there.
 I never wanted to push him in any direction that did not appeal to him.
 His great talent was art.
 He excelled at this skill and was awarded a special place at Kalamunda Senior High in the Primary Extension and Challenge (PEAC) program for talented students that enabled him to concentrate on art studies.
 He continued in this field later at TAFE.
 However, none of his progress in this area was easy.
-As mentioned, my role was to smooth over differences with his teachers and lecturers.
+As mentioned, at times my role was to smooth over differences with his teachers and lecturers.

 Even though he never really understood it, I was in fact very proud of his achievements in art and was fully prepared to support it as a career.
 I understood what it felt like not to be able to pursue what was in your heart due to my father’s complete resistance to everything I wanted to do and as a result, I had no desire to do anything like that to Justin.
 But despite all the unhindered pathways, and the potential and skills to do well, none of it was easy.
 Personally, I found it to be exasperating as I would have loved to have received the support I gave him.
 I was continuously aware of the fine line between enabling him to be himself and needlessly stifling his desires to grow and find his way.
 I knew how the latter felt and in hindsight fear that I inadvertently provided too little guidance and support.

 He never once told me what was wrong or not working or what he needed.
 It was always a guessing game.
 I tried many times to get to the root of the obvious absence of happiness and lack of desire to be enthusiastic, but never once got through the steadfast wall he had built around himself.
 Some of this unwillingness manifested in various ways.
 It was not unusual to find unopened presents stacked inside his wardrobe.
 He rarely displayed overt signs of wanting to be part of the broader family structure.
 Again, this was something I did not fully understand at the time.
-While there were times when he clearly enjoyed mucking around with his brothers and sisters, there were also times when he revealed a dislike for the things they said and did.
-Sadly, I never fully understood the reasons for this polarity until many years later.
+While there were times when he clearly enjoyed mucking around with his (half) brothers and sisters, there were also times when he revealed a dislike for the things they said and did.
+Sadly, I never fully understood the reasons for this polarity until many years after he died.

 I have spent considerable time since his death meeting his friends, reading over and over his letters, his medical records, and reading through letters from his brothers and sisters.
 Slowly, I came to the realisation that there was no doubting the truth of what he had experienced at the hands of a specific person.
 Someone I naively and mistakenly trusted to protect him.
 I was astonished that he had kept so much to himself.
 Not once had he alluded to the extent of the abuse he had been subjected to.
-It was his admission to a mental health psychologist (recorded on file) that he thought I was aware of the appalling way he had been treated and allowed it to happen, that revealed to me the reasons he could not and did not confide in me.
+It was his own admission to a mental health psychologist (recorded on file) that he thought I was aware of the appalling way he had been treated and allowed it to happen, that revealed to me the reasons he could not and did not confide in me.

 Only then did I began to grasp the magnitude of what he had been subjected to and the true extent of the devastating effects of what caused him to act the way he did since he was a child.
 As the realisations that accompanied these understandings coalesced within my mind over the years to follow, his past actions and inconsistencies along with the long term unresolved concerns I held slowly made greater sense.
 It took a long time to accept the depth of evil that accompanied the cruel physical and mental abuses that inexorably instilled in him a fear of the consequences of telling his father the truth.
 In his mind, he believed to the day of his death that I would not believe him or worse, physically punish him.
 These stark revelations made the reasons behind his death far more malicious and insurmountable than it was possible to imagine.
 An account of what actually happened and the reasons for my reactions have been written down in another document.